Ailie Gale: Early life

 Ailie Gale was born in 1878 in Bozeman, Montana to Moses Harrison Spencer, a Methodist circuit rider and dentist, and Elizabeth Spencer.
 She had one brother, John Spencer.
 Her upbringing was shaped by her father's fundamentalist beliefs, which allowed for no dissent and no fun.
 Rather, education and religious piety were highly emphasized.

 Education

 Gale began attending Colorado College at age 20 while working as a housekeeper and cook in order to financially support herself.
 Despite the death of her parents and increasing financial hardship after graduation, Gale continued her education at Cooper Medical College in San Francisco in 1902.
 There, she became involved with the Epworth League and Student Volunteer Movement, serving on missionary trips and eventually becoming president of the Student Volunteer chapter of the University of California at Berkeley.
 In 1905, she received her medical degree with specialization in surgery.

-While on furlough from her missionary work in Nanchang in 1922, Gale took postgraduate medical courses at Columbia Medical College in preparation for her work in Tunki Anhwei.
+While on furlough from her missionary work in Nanchang in 1922, Gale took postgraduate medical courses at Columbia Medical College in preparation for her work in Tunxi (Tunki), Anhui.